Anshparmar03/FPL_Player-Points-Predictor/README.md

 - Enhancing visualizations.
 - Supporting real-time FPL API integration.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by Fantasy Premier League data analysis communities.
 - Built with scikit-learn for ML and pandas for data handling.

-For questions, open an issue or contact [your.email@example.com].
+For questions, open an issue or contact [ansh.parmar170@gmail.com].
 Happy FPL season! ⚽